ShubhamTatvamasi/QuantumSafe-XCryptor/README.md

 # QuantumSafe-XCryptor

 QuantumSafe-XCryptor is a cross-language proof-of-concept demonstrating secure file encryption and decryption using AES-256-GCM across different platforms.
 Encryption is performed by the .NET service, and decryption is verified by both .NET and Python using the shared AES key from `key.txt`.
+The React Native app demonstrates full bidirectional encryption and decryption capabilities.

 #### .NET (encryption + decryption)